judyfong/compare_g2p_models/README.md

 ## [grammatek/g2p-thrax](https://github.com/grammatek/g2p-thrax)
 #### Type
 thrax - rule based
+SAMPA
 #### Location
 need to build it yourself from the repo
 #### Dependencies:
 Thrax and OpenFST
 #### Usage
 It's a good idea to put thraxg2p in your path so you can use it from anywhere.
 This uses x_sampa which means it's a one to one mapping of IPA to a ASCII only transcription
 #### Example
 If you are getting the phonemes interactively from the project root directory,
 ```